 Pach proposed to study the chromatic number of hypergraphs realizable with different geometric families $\Fc$.
 It is important to distinguish between two types of hypergraph colorings that we will use, the \emph{proper} coloring and the \emph{polychromatic} coloring.

-\begin{definition} A hypergraph is \emph{properly $k$-colorable} if its vertices can be colored with $k$ colors such that each edge contains points from at least two color classes.
+\begin{definition} A hypergraph is \emph{properly $k$-colorable} if its vertices can be colored with $k$ colors so that each edge contains points from at least two color classes.
 Such a coloring is called a \emph{proper $k$-coloring}.
 If a hypergraph has a proper $k$-coloring but not a proper $(k-1)$-coloring, then it is called \emph{$k$-chromatic}.

-A hypergraph is \emph{polychromatic $k$-colorable} if its vertices can be colored with $k$ colors such that each edge contains points from each color class.
+A hypergraph is \emph{polychromatic $k$-colorable} if its vertices can be colored with $k$ colors so that each edge contains points from each color class.
 Such a coloring is called a \emph{polychromatic $k$-coloring}. \end{definition}

 Note that for a polychromatic $k$-coloring to exist, it is necessary that each edge of the underlying hypergraph has at least $k$ vertices.
 More generally, we say that a hypergraph is \emph{$m$-heavy} if each of its edges has at least $m$ vertices.